digikar99/emacs-noob/README.md

 - Download quicklisp: `wget http://beta.quicklisp.org/quicklisp.lisp -O ~/quicklisp.lisp`.

-- Load quicklisp: `/path/to/your/implementation --load ~/quicklisp.lisp` and follow the instructions (for example, for the aendroid case above, this is `~/.local/bin/ecl --load ~/quicklisp.lisp`):
+- Load quicklisp `/path/to/your/implementation --load ~/quicklisp.lisp` and follow the instructions.
+For example, for the android case above, this is `~/.local/bin/ecl --load ~/quicklisp.lisp`.
+In some cases, you might want to refer to `/path/to/your/implementation --help`or equivalent.

 ```lisp
 (quicklisp-quickstart:install)